christopherdebeer/github-embed/README.md

 Github Repo: [https://github.com/christopherdebeer/github-embed](https://github.com/christopherdebeer/github-embed)

+###Example

+Heres an example page that shows how it might look on a foriegn website: [Example Page](http://christopherdebeer.github.io/github-embed/example.html)

 Infact this project's homepage is rendered in exactly the same way, by visiting [the homepage](http://christopherdebeer.github.io/github-embed/) and not adding a url parameter to the end, it defaults to showing it's own `README.md` markdown file from github.com - neat.

 ##Usage